 Can I contact past volunteers?

-You should ask the organisation you wish to work for to put you in touch with past volunteers as we do not run the projects or have access to the contact details.
+You should ask the organisation you wish to work for to put you in touch with past volunteers.
 Conversing with an ex-volunteer can answer many of your questions and help you decide if the project is the right for you.

 Can I volunteer with a friend or partner?